Galapagos Unbound - Signature Tour | Galapagos Unbound

 Day 1: Arrive in Guayaquil

-After flying into Guayaquil, which is located on Ecuador's mainland and serves as the gateway to the Galapagos Islands, you will be greeted by a Galapagos Unbound representative and transferred to your hotel in the city center.
+After flying into Guayaquil, which is located on Ecuador's mainland and serves as the gateway to the Galapagos Islands, you will be greeted by an Adventure Unbound representative and transferred to your hotel in the city center.

 • Meals Included: None